Image: Lecinda Ward

 I’ve largely been connecting organically with people via Facebook and Instagram.
 Local area Facebook groups have been really effective for referrals, with happy clients passing my name on to others.
 I had an incredible collaboration experience with Motherhood Melbourne last year and found that to be a great way of connecting with some amazing brands, small businesses and entrepreneurs (including you!).
 I’d love to invest some more time into my marketing this year.

-How has the landscape of your industry changed since you began?
+How has the landscape of the photography industry changed since you began?

 I’ve only been in the industry for a year, but I’ve been thrilled to discover how supportive the community is, both locally and worldwide.
 I wasn’t expecting so much emphasis on community over competition.
 In fact, I’d been worried that other local photographers would feel like I was stepping on their toes.
 That could not have been further from the truth, which I’m so grateful for.

-What is the best piece of advice you could give to other freelancers/small business owners?
+What is your best piece of advice for other small business owners?

 Don’t worry about what other people are doing and don’t compare yourself to others in your industry.
 It’s so easy to tell yourself you’re not good enough or your work isn’t worthy.
 The truth is though, everyone is at SUCH different stages, there’s no way you can truly compare yourself to anyone.
 I really believe if you’re passionate and committed to what you’re doing, you’ll grow your business and find your clients.